2002 (July to December)

 ——————–Underworld Unleashed #2-3

 Underworld Unleashed continues and we learn that this Mark Waid tale basically serves to upgrade all of DC’s super-villains.
 A week has passed since Neron, the current ruler of Hell, has come to Earth.
-And in that time Neron has gathered the entire supervillain community together.
+And in that time Neron has gathered the entire super-villain community together.
 How did this gathering go unnoticed?
 Well, Batman was conveniently distracted by the fake Az-Bats, Catwoman, Catman, and Ratcatcher.
-Meanwhile, Superman had been whisked away to another galaxy where he currently remains (see Superman: Man of Steel #50).
-Thus, Supes is out of the picture entirely.
+And Superman is out of the picture entirely, having been whisked away to another galaxy where he currently remains (as seen/told in Superman: Man of Steel #50).
 Neron’s plan?
 To offer every single DCU super-villain something special in exchange for his or her soul.
 Dozens of villains accept.
 Here are the deals which affect Batman the most: Lex Luthor, whose cloned body had deteriorated so badly he was in a vegetative state, trades his soul for a brand new healthy body; Blockbuster sells his soul for genius level intelligence; Killer Moth trades his soul to become the actual moth monster known as Charaxes; and many other villains gain significantly increased metahuman abilities in exchange for their souls.
 Spellbinder turns down the deal, but is immediately murdered by his girlfriend who accepts the offer in his place, thus becoming the new Spellbinder.
 Oh, and of course, the Joker sells his soul for nothing more than a box of Cuban cigars.
 Seriously.
 Notably, Poison Ivy, Riddler, and Scarecrow all turn down the deal.
+Mongul also turns down the deal and threatens Neron in the process, which results in Neron promptly murdering Mongul!
 Before Batman and Robin are even aware of Neron’s presence, they square-off with and take down the new Spellbinder and Charaxes.
 (The debuting Lock-Up is actually responsible for apprehending Charaxes and detaining the creature inside his own private jail).
 Meanwhile, Neron meets with Kryppen at Arkham and offers him ultimate power if he sets a trap for Batman.
 Kryppen poisons everyone inside Arkham and when Batman arrives the former lets him know what’s up.
 Kryppen explains that in exchange for the antidote to his poison the Caped Crusader must kill one Arkham inmate of his choosing and turn over his victim’s soul to the devil.
 Batman refuses, and instead forces Kryppen to drink his own poison, confident that Kryppen will want to survive.
 Kryppen freaks-out and turns over the antidote.
 By the end of issue #525, Jim Gordon has dropped out of the mayoral race, Madolyn Corbett has shown up at Wayne Manor acting very bizarrely on multiple occasions, and Batman puts Mr. Freeze back in jail.
 In Hell, Luthor and Joker learn that Neron’s goal is to acquire enough soul-power to take over the entire world.
 Meanwhile, Neron makes his presence known to the world’s heroes by offering each of them seductive deals.
 For example, Neron offers the life of Jason Todd back in exchange for Bruce’s soul.
 This is a clever offer on Neron’s part, because he surely would have known that Jason was already alive again at this point.
 Bruce denies the devil anyway.
 Neron offers Oracle super powers and the ability to walk again in exchange for her services as Hell’s librarian.
 He doesn’t even ask for her soul, but Babs still turns him down.
 As Neron collects more souls his power and influence grow exponentially, thrusting the world onto the brink of chaos and war.
 In Gotham, Batman and Robin team-up with Black Canary and Huntress to prevent Major Disaster, Grodd, Blockbuster, and Metallo from stealing nuclear weapons.
 Separately, the rest of the world’s superheroes travel to Hell to confront Neron face-to-face.
 They are only able to defeat Neron after Captain Marvel accepts a deal with the devil.
 However, Marvel’s boyish soul is too pure and when the King of Hell cannot accept, the deal is broken and all of the souls are released and returned to their rightful owners, thus ending his reign of terror.
 In the end Neron winds up giving out a whole bunch of free stuff and winds up with no souls at all.

 Shondra Kinsolving gets kidnapped once again by people who want to abuse her healing powers.
 Batman and Azrael go after her.